AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

         <li>MoveOn Value = "CompletedOrPassed" : : If the LMS receives a statements with either of the verbs "Completed" or "Passed", then the LMS will consider the AU satisfied.</li>
         <li>MoveOn Value = "Not Applicable": The LMS will consider the AU satisfied.</li>
       </ul>
+      <p><strong>Usage:</strong></p>
+      <p>If all member AU's in a block are satisfied, then the block is considered satisfied for prerequisites and sequencing.<br/>If all member AU's and Blocks are satisfied, then the course is considered satisfied for prerequisites or credit in relation to other courses or curricula.</p>
       <p><strong>Value space:</strong></p>
       <blockquote>
         <p>"Passed"<br />